21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 Cervical spine disease

 Oddly enough, an itchy scalp that has no other cause could be a sign of cervical spine disease, which may be visible by imaging, says Dr. Klein.
 The mechanism here is thought to be related to chronic tension and nerve impingement.
 Treatment may include gabapentin (a drug used for nerve pain that also may be helpful in treating menopause-related symptoms), botox injection, and epidural injections.
-These are the 8 best home remedies for itchy skin.
+Here are the other diseases your itchy skin can reveal.

 Arthur Ng Heng Kui/Shutterstock